Springer hits two-run double in Astros' win

-George Springer hits 23rd homer
+George Springer uncoils for two-run homer

-George Springer (hand) hoping to play Friday
+George Springer not a lock to return Friday